AndrikSeeger/VehicleTradingSystem_POSTGRES/README.md

 Having those two dependencies installed you can simply run `java -jar VehicleTradingSystem.jar` in your console.
 All other libraries like JDBC are included in the exported JAR-file.

 ### Database
 After the initial startup of the system the Postgres-database that shall be used needs to be configured.
 Therefore you need to create a new database in Postgres.
-After that you can input the
+After that you can input the following parameters of the database into the console after the according input request to configure the system.
-* URL | *Example: bc:postgresql://localhost:5432/test*
+* URL | *Example: bc:postgresql://localhost:1234/test*
-* Username
+* Username | *Example: postgres*
-* Password
+* Password  | *Example: 1234*
-of the database into the console after the according input request.

-The initial menu looks like this:
+The following initial menu after a successful input looks like this:
 <p align="center">
 <img src="https://raw.githubusercontent.com/AndrikSeeger/VehicleTradingSystem_CSV/master/Ressources/Startup.png"/>
 </p>

 ## Usage
 The usage of the program is pretty straight forward using numbers as input for the menu.
 The program has complete error handling for unexpected inputs with detailed messages and explanations.
-Please consider that semicolons are not permitted in the input of names since they are the column-separator for the CSV-files.

 ### Close input
 To close the current input and to return to the last opened menu just press enter two times at any given point in the program.